 Wilderness Air Escapes specializes in making your angler dreams come true.
 With crystal clear pristine water, stunning vistas with no signs of civilization, and only the call of loons to punctuate the silence, you’ll wile away the hours pulling in trophy fish that have never seen a lure.

 With access to more than 25 untouched lakes, we can create your ultimate fishing fantasy.
-Choose from conservation limit or catch and release lakes and let us know what species gets your heart racing.
+Choose from conservation limit or catch and release lakes (keep conservation limit to eat but no take home fish) and let us know what species gets your heart racing.
 We’ve got it all, including northern pike, muskie, smallmouth bass, trout, perch and walleye.
-And if a day trip to paradise just isn’t enough, we’ll raise the stakes and drop you off for a once-in-a-lifetime extended stay.
-Our camping packages offer legendary fishing by day and an otherworldly experience at night.
-You’ll never forget sleeping under an infinite blanket of stars in Northwestern Ontario, where the silence is deafening.

 This is my ninth trip through Wilderness Air Escapes – all have been excellent with great service and great fishing.